-I'm Troy Hunt, a Microsoft Regional Director and Most Valuable Professional awardee for Developer Security, blogger at troyhunt.com, international speaker on web security and the author of many top-rating security courses for web developers on Pluralsight.
+I'm Troy Hunt, a Microsoft Regional Director and Microsoft Most Valuable Professional, blogger at troyhunt.com, international speaker on information security and the creator of Have I Been Pwned.
+I've been writing software for the web since the mid-90s and since 2013, I've been running this website.

-I created Have I been pwned? as a free resource for anyone to quickly assess if they may have been put at risk due to an online account of theirs having been compromised or "pwned" in a data breach.
-I wanted to keep it dead simple to use and entirely free so that it could be of maximum benefit to the community.
+I built HIBP as a free resource for anyone to quickly assess if they may have been put at risk due to an online account of theirs having been compromised or "pwned" in a data breach.
+I wanted to keep it dead simple to use and easily accessible to ensure it could be of maximum benefit to the community.

-The FAQs page goes into a lot more detail, but all the data on this site comes from publicly leaked "breaches" or in other words, personal account data that has been illegally accessed then released into the public domain.
-Have I been pwned? aggregates it and makes it readily searchable.
+The FAQs page goes into a lot more detail, but all the data on this site comes from "breaches" where data is exposed to persons that should not have been able to view it.

 This site serves two primary purposes for me: firstly, it obviously provides a service to the public.
 Data breaches are rampant and many people don't appreciate the scale or frequency with which they occur.
 By aggregating the data here I hope that it not only helps victims learn of compromises of their accounts, but also highlights the severity of the risks of online attacks on today's internet.